WDSEatBNL/WDTS-Big-Data-Science-and-Applications-Summer-School/Live-Lessons/README.md

 - Create a function that checks if a number is prime (challenging!
 Might require some extra Googling).
 - Use the `math` library (part of the Python standard library) to perform some advanced mathematical operation, such as the logarithm.
 - Rewrite the calculator from before to use functions.

+## Week 6 - Classes

+This will be a shorter lesson than usual.
+In this lesson, we're going to introduce the basic ways in which you can use classes in Python.